-From the 1970s through the 1990s, care in hospital-based EDs shifted from being provided on an ad hoc basis by community physicians to being delivered, round-the-clock, by doctors who often completed residencies in the specialty of emergency medicine and who obtained board-certification in the specialty (Institute of Medicine 2006).2 At present, there are more than 4,500 EDs in the US and approximately 40,000 physicians who staff them nationwide (Hsia et al. 2011; Morganti et al. 2013).
+From the 1970s through the 1990s, care in hospital-based EDs shifted from being provided on an ad hoc basis by community physicians to being delivered, round-the-clock, by doctors who often completed emergency medicine residencies and obtained board-certification in the specialty (Institute of Medicine 2006).3 At present, there are more than 4,500 EDs in the US and approximately 40,000 physicians who staff them nationwide (Hsia, Kellermann, and Shen 2011; Morganti et al. 2013).
 The use of EDs has risen dramatically over time.
 From 1993 to 2003, the U.S. population grew by 12 percent, hospitalizations increased by 12 percent, and ED visits increased by 26 percent (Institute of Medicine 2006).
-From 2001 through 2008, the use of EDs increased 1.9 percent each year-60 percent faster than concurrent population growth (Hsia et al. 2011).
+From 2001 through 2008, the use of EDs increased 1.9 percent each year-60 percent faster than concurrent population growth (Hsia, Kellermann, and Shen 2011).